Welcome to Sweden

 Most banks are open Monday to Friday 10.00 to 15.00 hours.
 On one day a week some banks are open from 10.00 to 18.00 hours.
 On Saturdays and Sundays the banks are closed.

-All banks provide for exchange service.
-There is a variety of banking houses so compare the buying and selling rates when exchanging money.
-Sending and receiving money from abroad: The absolutely best way to get money from, or to, another country is to have a credit card, tied to a bank account in the home country.
+Not all banks provide for exchange service.
+Not all banks have cash.
+The absolutely best way to get money from, or to, another country is to have a credit card, tied to a bank account in the home country.
 All other methods are both time consuming, as well as expensive.

 Foreign exchange; cash to cash and traveller's cheques can be administered in any banks or at special excange officies in larger cities and at airports and ferry ports.
 Homepage: www.forex.se